- How do I open the ACS data extracts? Can I open them in Excel?

 - What set of income variables should I use?

 - How do I identify counties and metropolitan areas in the ACS?

 Opening CEPR ACS Extracts

-CEPR’s uniform ACS data extracts are designed to be opened in Stata, though they can also be opened in SAS, and in R using the foreign or haven packages.
+CEPR’s uniform ACS data extracts are available in compressed Stata (dta) and Comma Separated Values (csv) formats.
+The Stata (dta) data files are designed to be opened in Stata, though they can also be opened in SAS, and in R using the foreign or haven packages.
+The Comma Separate Values (csv) files can be opened by Stata, SAS, R, and others.
 The ACS datasets are far too large to be used in Excel, and we strongly recommend using some type of statistical software (Stata, R, SAS, etc.) to work with them.

 The CEPR preferred income variables are those that take into account the Census Bureau’s internal constant calendar year inflation adjustment factor as well as CEPR’s real wage program that uses the CPI-U-RS to convert dollar amounts to current year dollars.
 These variables have both an “r” prefix and an “_adj” suffix (for example, rincp_all_adj is the real wage adjusted total person’s income).

 Identifying Counties and Metropolitan Areas